 High Court to hear Harry bid to rely on ‘secret agreement’ in claim against NGN

+High Court to hear Harry bid to rely on ‘secret agreement’ between Buckingham Palace and a tabloid publisher

 A bid by the Duke of Sussex to rely on a “secret agreement” between Buckingham Palace and a tabloid publisher in his claim over alleged unlawful information gathering will be heard at the High Court.